The Roadmap to Financial Independence

 Once you get that $1,000, concentrate on paying off high-interest debt like credit card debt.
 When that debt is paid off, you can focus on getting to your six-month number.
 Low-interest debt like mortgage and student loan debt shouldn’t impede your progress to a completely topped up emergency fund.

 This is also the stage you want to start investing.
-If your employer offers a 401k, take advantage of that, especially if they offer matching, that is free money!
+If your employer offers a 401k, take advantage of that, especially if they offer to match, that is free money!
+You don’t have to be an investing pro to get started here.
+Companies like Blooom can help you manage it so you can more time doing other things.

 This is the stage where you become debt free.
 Exactly what that means is up to you.
 At the very least it means getting rid of high-interest consumer debt.
 We showed you how to use the stacking or snowball methods to do that above.
 Whether or not you pay off your low-interest debts like mortgage and student loans is up to you.
 There are pros and cons for both options.